Christmas in Connecticut

-Christmas in Connecticut is a 1945 American Christmas romantic comedy film about an unmarried city magazine writer who pretends to be a farm wife and mother for the sake of her popular lifestyle column who falls in love with a returning war hero while hosting him for a Christmas holiday.
-The film was directed by English director Peter Godfrey and stars Barbara Stanwyck, Dennis Morgan and Sydney Greenstreet.
+Christmas in Connecticut is a 1945 American Christmas romantic comedy film directed by Peter Godfrey and starring Barbara Stanwyck, Dennis Morgan, and Sydney Greenstreet, with Reginald Gardiner, S. Z. Sakall, and Robert Shayne in supporting roles.
+It follows about an unmarried city magazine writer who pretends to be a farm wife and mother for the sake of her popular lifestyle column, and falls in love with a returning war hero while hosting him for a Christmas holiday.